GGGcG704/First-CyberSecurity-project/README.md

 ## 📖 About the Project

-**GlexGC** (also known as *Skids Toolkit*) is a comprehensive dashboard that bundles essential network, cryptography, and web security tools into a modern user interface.
-It was designed to make complex terminal commands visually and easily accessible for beginners (often referred to as "skids" in the scene) without requiring deep programming knowledge to operate the tools.
+**GlexGC** is a comprehensive dashboard that bundles essential network, cryptography, and web security tools into a modern user interface.
+It was designed to make complex terminal commands visually and easily accessible for beginners without requiring deep programming knowledge to operate the tools.
 I created it a few years ago once i started in Cybersecurity, So dont blame me if the Tool is bad.
 Thanks.

 > [!TIP]
 > **Compatibility:** The tool is primarily optimized for **Windows 11**.